-Men’s Pelvic Health Edmonton Clinic
+Men’s Health Edmonton Clinic

 Peyronie’s disease (PD) is a connective tissue disorder of the penis affecting up to 13% of men.
-This condition may also disrupt the sexual and psychosocial well-being due to the curvature it causes on the penis, penile pain, and frequently accompanying ED.

 Some treatment options include, pelvic floor muscle physiotherapy, biofeedback, and shockwave therapy.